51-year-old Durham woman dies in I-85 crash

 Williams died from injuries sustained in the crash.

-Williams' 9-year-old grandson, as well as Journigan, were taken to Duke Regional hospital with unknown injuries.
+Williams' 9-year-old grandson, as well as Journigan, was taken to Duke Regional hospital with unknown injuries.

 Journigan was charged with failure to reduce speed and misdemeanor death by motor vehicle.

-Note: Editor's note: In the video, the Ford Van is incorrectly referred to as belonging to CMC Flooring.
-It is actually a CMC Electric van.